Information for members

 Gowns are worn at dinners in Hall on Wednesdays and Fridays.

-Guests are welcome, but are restricted to a maximum of 2 guests per SCR member.
+Guests are welcome, but are generally restricted to a maximum of 2 guests per SCR member.
+For any large number the kitchen should be notified in advance.
 The number of guests should be indicated on the meal booking sheet.
 Guest lunches will be charged to battels unless ‘College Guest’ is indicated.

 Guests are welcome on all weekday evenings, with a maximum of 3 guests per SCR member.
-The signing sheets are kept in the SCR and need to be completed as explained in section 3.
+The signing sheets are kept in the Chapel Dining Hall and Lodge and need to be completed as explained in section 3.

-The meal, excluding wines and drinks, is free for those with common table rights.
-Guests will be charged to battels at current rates including the cost of wines and drinks.
-Snuff is free for all.
+The meal, excluding wine and drinks, is free for those with common table rights.
+Guests will be charged to battels at current rates, including the cost of wine and drinks.
+Snuff, when available, is free for all.

-Full SCR members may have up to three Guests per night.
+Full SCR members may have up to three guests per night.
 Visiting members and others with dining rights may dine two Fridays per term with up to three guests.
+On occasional exceptionally popular guest nights, SCR members may be required to keep to one or two guests only.

 The 6th week Guest Night is a black tie dinner.

-Friday of first week of Michaelmas and Hilary, and eighth week in Trinity Term is a Domus dinner which is restricted to SCR members only and for which no charge is made
+Friday of 1st week of Michaelmas is a New SCR Members Dinner.
+Friday of 1st week of Hilary, and 8th week in Trinity Term, is a Domus Dinner which is restricted to SCR members only and for which no charge is made.

 There is an annual Christmas Dinner for SCR members and guests.